-Originally from Auckland, Smith was raised around blues, jazz and soul music, and at age 16 won Best Jazz Vocalist at the National Jazz Festival of New Zealand.
-Next she recorded a single with her stepfather, respected Celtic musician Steve McDonald.
-This led to her recording an album of Celtic music with him.
+Originally from Auckland, Smith was raised around blues, jazz and soul music, and at age 16 won best jazz vocalist at the National Jazz Festival of New Zealand.
+Next she recorded a single with her stepfather, respected Celtic musician Steve McDonald, which led to her recording an album of Celtic music with him.
 Light From A Distant Shore was released internationally, after which Smith toured America with McDonald as an opening act.
 As a result she was given the opportunity to record an album of her own music in Boulder, Colorado.
 Due to creative differences with the label she was working with at the time, the album was never released.

 At age 19, Smith relocated to Wellington, where she lived for the next half decade before returning to Auckland.
 While in Wellington Smith recorded and performed with Trinity Roots, Fat Freddy’s Drop, Recloose and The Illphonics.
 During this time she independently recorded and released her self-titled debut EP.

-‘Bathe In The River’ peaked at No.2 on the New Zealand Top 40 Singles Chart and eventually sold platinum in New Zealand.
+‘Bathe In The River’ peaked at No.2 on the NZ Singles Chart.

 In 2005 Smith took part in the second edition of Barnaby Weir and Mikee Tucker’s (Loop Recordings) Fly My Pretties CD/DVD and live performance series.
 In 2006 she took part in the Bacardi B-Live OE: Brazil project, where she travelled to Brazil and recorded with The Zimbo Trio and Apollo Nove, before returning home to take part in a series of shows across New Zealand.
 The same year she recorded hit single ‘Bathe In The River’ with Don McGlashan, releasing it under the moniker The Mt Raskil Preservation Society.
 ‘Bathe In The River’ peaked at No.2 on the New Zealand Top 40 Singles Chart and eventually sold platinum in New Zealand.

 In 2007 Smith released her album Long Player through her own label Soundsmith Records and EMI.
 Long Player was co-produced by Jeremy Toy.
-That year she also signed a multi-album deal with US-based Blue Note Label Group imprint Manhattan Records.
+That year she also signed a multi-album deal with US-based Manhattan Records, an imprint of the Blue Note label.
 Long Player peaked at No.1 on the New Zealand Top 40 Album Chart and sold double platinum in New Zealand.
 Next she travelled to Philadelphia to record new material with American producer James Poyser, soon releasing a deluxe edition of Long Player with several new songs.

 In 2009 Smith’s deal with Manhattan Records collapsed and she had to use her profits from Long Player to buy herself out of the deal.